Skip to content

 Assessing the estimator

-The function assess can be used to assess the trained estimator:
+The function assess can then be used to assess the trained estimator based on unseen test data simulated from the statistical model:

 julia